-Once again, in the first quarter of 2014, BioScrip delivered a poor
+Once again, in the second quarter of 2014, BioScrip delivered a

-bottom-line.
-Adjusted net loss from continuing operations of $0.17
+poor bottom-line.
+Adjusted net loss from continuing operations of

-per share was much wider than the year-ago adjusted loss per share
+$0.10 per share was much wider than the year-ago adjusted loss per

-of $0.01.
-The results also considerably lagged the Zacks Consensus
+share of $0.04.
+The results also considerably lagged the Zacks

-expenses following the company's effort to consolidate recent
+continues.
+Growing SG&A expenses following the company's effort

-takeovers adds to our concerns.
-Meanwhile, reimbursement pressure
+to consolidate recent takeovers adds to our concerns.
+Meanwhile,

 Bioscrip, Inc. (BIOS), based in Elmsford N.Y., is a provider of